PeteMichaud/petemichaud.github.com/_posts/2013-01-21-no-refresh-on-request.md

 It's also possible to shim this behavior.
 The most difficult part of both the browser and shim implementations will be the diff and injection portions, but both are very doable.
 I'm looking for feedback on the idea, and once I have a robust concept, I can write the shim a a Proof of Concept.
-Then in only 20 or 30 years of commitee approvals, we can have full browser adpotion!
+Then in only 20 or 30 years of committee approvals, we can have full browser adoption!